undefined-academy/semana-1/github-profiles/LuciaAldana-5957/README.md

 ✨ I hope it helps you.

 ## `👾 Alias`

+I have created some aliases to use in my projects:

 | Alias | Command                                                     | Description                                            |
 | ----- | ----------------------------------------------------------- | ------------------------------------------------------ |